Cubic Polynomial

 - Step 7: Now group the coefficients with the variables to get the quotient.

-Cubic Polynomial With Factor Theorem
+Cubic Polynomial and Factor Theorem

-Factor theorem is a kind of polynomial remainder theorem that links the factors of a polynomial and its zeros.
+Factor theorem is a that links the factors of a polynomial and its zeros.
 As per the factor theorem, (x – a) can be considered as a factor of the polynomial p(x) of degree n ≥ 1, if and only if p(a) = 0.
 Here, a is any real number.
 The formula of the factor theorem is p(x) = (x – a) q(x).
-It is important to note that all the following statements apply for any polynomial p(x):
+It is important to note that all the following statements apply for any polynomial p(x) when (x – a) is a factor of p(x).

 - p(a) = 0.